-The District circulated the Public Review Draft LHMP for 30 days; it was posted on the District's LHMP Webpage and circulated from April 16, 2021 through May 15, 2021.
-The District solicited public input on the Draft LHMP by collecting and reviewing comments received during the public review period.
-Comments submitted during public review are summarized in this chapter and incorporated in the revised version of the Draft LHMP submitted to Cal OES and FEMA Region IX.
-A detailed comment-response matrix addressing the public comments is included in Appendix A. This matrix also summarizes how the Draft LHMP was revised based on public comments.
+The District circulated the Public Review Draft LHMP for 21 days to solicit public input; it was posted on the District's LHMP Webpage and circulated from April 15, 2021 through May 6, 2021.
+If comments had been submitted during public review they would have been summarized in this chapter and incorporated in the revised version of the Draft LHMP submitted to Cal OES and FEMA Region IX, however, no comments were submitted on the plan.